APVR: Hour-Level Long Video Understanding with Adaptive Pivot Visual Information Retrieval: Method

 We leverage the expanded semantic information from the LLM-augmented query to guide token selection across multiple transformer layers.
 First, the attention scores for layer $l$ are computed as:

-, where $A_{cross}^l \in R^{h\times d\times d_q\times d_v}$, $q_{text}^l$ denotes the query states derived from $\{Q,Des,Sem\}$ and $k_{vis}^l$ denotes the key state derived from the visual tokens $\mathcal{T}_{vis}$.
+where $A_{cross}^l \in R^{h\times d\times d_q\times d_v}$, $q_{text}^l$ denotes the query states derived from $\{Q,Des,Sem\}$ and $k_{vis}^l$ denotes the key state derived from the visual tokens $\mathcal{T}_{vis}$.
 Then the token-level attention scores of each layer are aggregated at the query dimension by:

-This formulation captures how much attention each key token receives across all query positions, providing a comprehensive measure of its importance for the current layer's computations.
+This formulation captures how much attention each key token receives across all query positions, providing a comprehensive measure of its importance for the current layer.
 The superscript $l$ will be omitted for concision.